NyashaNziramasanga/Masters-of-Computer-Science/2020-Semester-2/ENG9742-standards-ethics-and-compliance/Week2-ethical-models/week2-ethical-models.md

 #### 1. Duty of Care

-Duty to act in a way
+Duty to act in a way would reasonably protect the interests of the party.
+To act prudently towards a party you have a duty towards, and not recklessly or carelessly.

 **Example** - Building software and needs to be tested, however its not tested and places in production.
 You have breached the duty of care to you employee.